 Click on [Unlock Wallet] and select your wallet.
 If you’re using Trust Wallet like we are, select [Trust Wallet] from the list of wallets, if not select your wallet from the list of available wallets.

-Lastly, click on [Connect] to authorize connection and process to try swapping the token on the V1 version on PancakeSwap.
+Lastly, click on [Connect] to authorize the connection and process to try swapping the token on the V1 version on PancakeSwap.

-To switch the versions on Uniswap, just add “?use=V2” at the end of the URL to switch to the V2 version or add “?use=V1” to switch the V1 version.
+To switch the versions on Uniswap, just add “?use=V2” at the end of the URL to switch to the V2 version or add “?use=V1” to switch to the V1 version.

 Here are the full URLs for switching versions on Uniswap

 - For V3, use the normal URL (https://app.uniswap.org/#/swap) since Uniswap uses V3 by default

 - For Uniswap V2, use this URL – https://app.uniswap.org/#/swap?use=V2

 - For Uniswap V1, use this URL – https://app.uniswap.org/#/swap?use=V1

 After this, click on [Connect Wallet] and tap on [Connect] to authorize the connection.

 The second fix which works in many cases is to increase the slippage tolerance.
 So if changing the version of the exchange does not fix the “insufficient liquidity for this trade” error, you can try increasing your slippage tolerance to >= 10%.